Copy-House/copy-house.github.io/_insights/the-7-most-common-b2b-linkedin-marketing-mistakes-to-avoid.md

 - Targeted value propositions
 - Timely, conversion-oriented messaging

-💡 Use LinkedIn Analytics to determine optimal posting times and audience preferences.
+💡 Use [LinkedIn Analytics](https://www.linkedin.com/help/linkedin/answer/a547077){:target="_blank"} to determine optimal posting times and audience preferences.
 Your first hour of engagement is critical, so time posts strategically to maximise visibility.

 ---